fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 When we look at the **Geographic pattern** of these data ,we found that the average delivery by region shows a visible pattern-
 **Garo Hills**- JJM average: 43.4%, PM Awas average: 71.0% ; **Jaintia Hills**-JJM average: 46.9%, PM Awas average: 77.3%, **Khasi Hills**- JJM average: 61.4%, PM Awas average: 69.9%.
 What we know from the data is that, JJM weakness is concentrated more in Garo Hills and parts of Jaintia Hills.Khasi Hills performs much better on JJM on average, though it still has some PM Awas laggards.
-PM Awas weakness is more mixed geographically, several of the bottom constituencies are in Khasi Hills, but South West / West Garo Hills also contribute lagging constituencies
+PM Awas weakness is more mixed geographically, several of the bottom constituencies are in Khasi Hills, but South West /West Garo Hills also contribute lagging constituencies

 **By district**
 District averages shows the pattern further: